-Hull manager Steve Bruce made three changes from the team which lost to Manchester United on Boxing Day, but the club's biggest boost was goalkeeper Allan McGregor’s inclusion, despite being forced off against United through injury.
+Hull manager Steve Bruce made three changes from the team which lost to Manchester United on Boxing Day, but their biggest boost was goalkeeper Allan McGregor’s inclusion, despite being forced off against the champions through injury.

-Hull steadily grew into the game and Fulham was saved only by the frame of the goal in the 19th minute as Huddlestone's curling free kick from the right almost snuck into the bottom corner, with Stockdale keeping Boyd’s close-range effort out soon after.
+Hull steadily grew into the game and Fulham were saved only by the frame of the goal in the 19th minute as Huddlestone's curling free-kick from the right almost snuck into the bottom corner, with Stockdale keeping Boyd’s close-range effort out soon after.

 Fulham's attacking threat was virtually non-existent and Hull had the best of the chances, Elmohamady striking down Stockdale’s throat and Yannick Sagbo bending an effort wide.

-The home side began the second period in determined fashion and after Huddlestone, Sagbo and Koren all went close, Elmohamady gave the club a 49th-minute lead as he prodded a half-volley into the roof of the net after Fulham failed to clear a corner.
+The hosts began the second period in determined fashion and after Huddlestone, Sagbo and Koren all went close, Elmohamady gave them a 49th-minute lead as he prodded a half-volley into the roof of the net after Fulham failed to clear a corner.

-Hull doubled the advantage 11 minutes later.
+Hull doubled their advantage 11 minutes later.
 Sagbo produced a perfectly-timed delivery into the area from deep and Koren arrived to knock past Stockdale.